-Dirk Elsemann (* 18.8.1977 in Rhede/ Westfalen)
+Dirk Elsemann (* 18.8.1977 in Rhede/ Westphalia)

-got his first organ lessons already at the age of 7 years by the church musician Alfred Heinzel.
-1989 - 1992 he was organist at ev.
-Christ Church/ Bocholt.
-1992 - 1993 interim organist at the cath. church “Liebfrauen”/ Bocholt during the vacancy.
-1993 - 1994 organist of the cath. parish Sacred Heart/ Bocholt.
-1994 - 2000 he became organist at the cath. parish Holy Cross/ Bocholt.
-1994 Elsemann was the first winner (organ improvisation) in the Federal Competition “Jugend musiziert”/ Leipzig.
-He attended several master classes and seminars in artistic organ and improvisation (Anders Bondeman/ Stockholm, Helmut Deutsch/ Saarbrücken, Jon Laukvik/ Oslo, Peter Planyavsky/ Vienna, Jan Raas/ Utrecht and Daniel Roth/ Paris).
-1995 - 1997 Basilica organist Wolfgang Seifen/ Kevelaer teached him (artistic organ and piano).
-1997 - 2004 Elsemann studied at the Robert Schumann University in Dusseldorf and the University of the Arts Berlin church music with the conclusion of the A-diploma.
-His teachers were Stefan Schmidt, Leo van Doeselaar, Erwin Wiersinga, Paolo Crivellaro, Wolfgang Seifen, Raimund Wippermann, Uwe Gronostay a.o..
-1999 he won the Gottfried Schreuer prize for artistic organ and improvisation in Dusseldorf.
-2001 Elsemann was in the context of the gifted scholar Alfred Sittard Foundation.
-Since 2001 he is church musician at the cath. church Holy Cross/ Berlin-Wilmersdorf.
-He leads numerous training sessions for improvisation.
-Since the winter semester of 2003 Elsemann is lecturer for organ improvisation at the Ecumenical Institute of Sacred Music of the University of the Arts Berlin.
-2004 - 2008 he reconstructed and expanded the romantic Steinmeyer organ in the cath. church Holy Cross / Berlin-Wilmersdorf.
-2005 concert diploma (organ improvisation) with distinction.
-His musical work is complemented by a lot of concerts through Europe and radio and CD recordings.
+received his first organ lessons at the age of 7 years from the church musician Alfred Heinzel/ Bocholt.
+1989 - 1992 he was the organist of the protestant Christ Church/ Bocholt.
+1992 - 1993 interim organist of the cath.
+Parish Our Lady/ Bocholt during the vacancy of the A position.
+1993 - 1994 organist of the cath.
+Parish of Heart of Jesus/ Bocholt.
+1994 - 2000 organist of the cath.
+Parish Holy cross/ Bocholt.
+In 1994 Elsemann was the first prize winner (organ improvisation) in the national competition Jugend musiziert/ Leipzig.
+He attended various masterclasses and seminars in the subjects of artistic organ playing and improvisation with Anders Bondeman/ Stockholm, Helmut Deutsch/ Saarbrücken, Jon Laukvik/ Oslo, Peter Planyavsky/ Vienna, Jan Raas/ Utrecht and Daniel Roth/ Paris.
+1995 - 1997 the basilica organist Wolfgang Seifen/ Kevelaer instructed him in organ, piano and singing.
+1997 - 2004 Elsemann studied at the Robert Schumann University in Düsseldorf and the University of the Arts Berlin cath.
+Church music with the completion of the A-diploma.
+His teachers included Stefan Schmidt, Leo van Doeselaar, Erwin Wiersinga, Paolo Crivellaro, Wolfgang Seifen, Raimund Wippermann and Uwe Gronostay.
+In 1999 he won the Gottfried Schreuer Prize for artistic organ playing and improvisation in Düsseldorf.
+In 2001 Elsemann received a scholarship from the Alfred Sittard Foundation within the framework of the scholarship for the gifted.
+Since 2001 he has been a church musician of the cath.
+Church Holy cross/ Berlin-Wilmersdorf.
+He leads numerous advanced training events for improvisation.
+Since the winter semester 2003 Elsemann has been a lecturer in liturgical organ playing and improvisation at the Berlin University of the Arts.
+2004 - 2008 he reconstructed and expanded the romantic Steinmeyer organ of the cath.
+Church of the Holy Cross / Berlin-Wilmersdorf.
+In 2005 he passed the concert exam for organ improvisation with distinction.
+From 2008 to 2013 Elsemann was a lecturer for organ playing in church services at the church music seminar of the Ev.
+Church Berlin-Brandenburg-Schlesische Oberlausitz at the Berlin University of the Arts.
+In 2014 the Archbishop of Berlin Rainer Maria Cardinal Woelki appointed him to the Archbishopric Church Music Commission Berlin.
+Since 2016 he has also been teaching organ improvisation at the HMTM in Hanover.
+From October 2021 appointment as professor on behalf for liturgical organ playing and improvisation at the Berlin University of the Arts.
+His musical work is rounded off by a Europe-wide concert activity as well as radio and CD recordings.